plenario/plenario/README.md

 2 - the votings of indications are secrets. so again we can't know exactly how each senador voted. this happened when Alexandre de Moraes, former Minister for Justice, was indicated to the Supreme Court.

-there is also vote by acclamation, when we can't know exactly how each senator voted in these cases. fortunately, due to the nominal votings, we do have the opened results of the most polemic and important issues.
+there is also vote by acclamation, when we can't know exactly how each senator voted. fortunately, due to the nominal votings, we do have the opened results of the most polemic and important issues.

 3 - the data was collected of the official website [www.senado.leg.br]. we think that it's better to communicate with less variables as possible.

-this explains why we've decide to unify these labels:
+this explains why we've decided to unify these labels:
 <ul>
 <li>"licença saúde", aka LS;</li>
 <li>"senador em missão", aka MIS;</li>